-Volunteer Review: Jessica B., Tsunami Recovery in Sri Lanka in Sri Lanka
+Volunteer Review: Jessica B., Care & Community in Sri Lanka

 This is a personal account of one volunteer’s experience on the project and is a snapshot in time.
 Your experience may be different, as our projects are constantly adapting to local needs and building on accomplishments.
 Seasonal weather changes can also have a big impact.
 Find out more about what you can expect from this project, or speak to one of our friendly Program Advisors.